arjenbos/ha-postnl/README.md

 - Done!
 You only need to install the lovelace.

 ## Install lovelace
-- Go to https://github.com/peternijssen/lovelace-postnl-card.
-The repository is archived, however you can still use the lovelace.
+- Go to https://github.com/arjenbos/lovelace-postnl-card repository is archived, however you can still use the lovelace.